ableyjoe/draft-jabley-dnsop-missing-mname/draft-jabley-dnsop-missing-mname.md

 DNS data demonstrates a robust volume of DNS responses that include an empty SOA.MNAME for zones across a variety of top-level domains.
 See {{quantify}} for discussion.

+# Update to RFC 2136

+{{!RFC2136}} is updated to reflect the interpretation of an empty SOA.MNAME as meaning that the enclosing zone does not support Dynamic Update.

 # Security Considerations